djedje-cyber/UltraInstinctVR/Unity_package/README.md

 ## How to install and run UltraInstinctVR?
 - Import the package
-- Import Zeno 3 into the gameObjects hierachy
+- Import TestManager into the gameObjects hierachy
 - Assign the good gameobject to the Xareus scenario repsenting the oracle as petri-nets
 - Launch the unity scene and wait the test suite to be terminated